Plymouth, Montserrat: Geography

 Plymouth is situated on the lower southwest slope of the Soufrière Hills Volcano.
 It is well within the volcanic exclusion zone, which is considered wholly uninhabitable.

 Climate

+Plymouth has a tropical rainforest climate (Köppen: Af).

 Transport

-The airport serving Plymouth, W. H. Bramble Airport, was shut down completely by 1997 and subsequently destroyed as it was buried in volcanic ash.
-A new airport, John A. Osborne Airport, opened near Brades.
+The airport serving the island of Montserrat, W. H. Bramble Airport, was shut down completely by 1997 and subsequently destroyed as it was buried in volcanic ash.
+A new airport, John A. Osborne Airport, opened in 2005 at Gerald's, near Brades in the north of the island.

 Education

-In the pre-1997 period it was served by Plymouth Primary School, and Plymouth Junior Secondary School.
+In the pre-1997 period, it was served by Plymouth Primary School, and Plymouth Junior Secondary School.